 Q: Which is the best Christmas market in Germany?

-A: With hundreds of Christmas markets to choose from across the country it’s hard to pick just one, but the size and scale of Frankfurt’s Christkindlesmarkt is hard to top.
+A: With hundreds of Christmas markets to choose from across the country it’s hard to pick just one, but the size and scale of Frankfurt’s Christkindlesmarkt are hard to top.
 Instead of having many small markets scattered around the city, Frankfurt’s Christmas Market is condensed into one large market in the city’s historic quarter.
 This Christkindlesmarkt dates back to the 14th century and is one of the largest German Christmas markets.

 Q: What’s the Best place to spend Christmas in Germany?